ViktorMares/SubDomination/README.md

 # Description
-SubDomination - Subdomain Enumeration
+SubDomination - Subdomain Enumeration.
+A simple Python script for Subdomain Enumeration.

-A simple Python script for Subdomain Enumeration
+The idea is very simple, use subdomain enumeration tools & add a little bit of functionality on top.
+The tool basically takes the output of a normal subdomain enumeration tool, it then removes all unnecessary subdomains (that do not belong to the requested domain) and sends a request to each one of them, to show you in a nice colored output, the status code for each one of them.

 # Usage